mkittani/IMDB-movies-insights/README.md

-# DataScienceProject
-this a test README file
-this repo contains two projects, one bout the crimes dataset and the other is bout the imdb movies
+this is an imdb movies project that displays multiple insights about the titles, directors, genres and other parameters about movies.